Home Women’s Health Colorectal Cancer: What Every Woman Needs to Know

 Wondering what your risk is and what can you do about it?
 Trying to figure out whether you need a colonoscopy?
 In our new program, we delve into these questions so you can better understand the disease and learn how regular screenings can help prevent most cases.

-In recent years, the recommendation for colon cancer screening has moved from age 50 to 45, as more younger people have started getting colon cancer.
 If you have a family history of colorectal cancer or other risk factors, talk to your healthcare provider (HCP) to see what age you should get screened.
 In some cases, it can even be earlier than 45.

 That was the case for Alicia Maslar, who shared her story, “When I was 32, I Was Getting Ready to Marry and Have Kids.
 Then I Was Diagnosed With Colorectal Cancer.”
 She never imagined she could get colon cancer at such a young age.
 “I want women to advocate for themselves and have access to a colonoscopy, especially if they’re experiencing symptoms and are younger than the recommended screening age,” she explained.